Twitter allows Trump COVID-19 disinfectant videos, blocks '#InjectDisinfectant'

 Trump, who has more than 73 million followers on Twitter, has long complained without offering evidence that social media companies including Twitter employ tactics to silence conservative voices – accusations the companies deny.

-A spokesman for YouTube, the video service of Google parent company Alphabet Inc, said the site does not allow content promoting dangerous remedies or cures, regardless of who expresses it.
+A spokesman for YouTube, the video service of Google parent company Alphabet Inc (GOOGL.O), said the site does not allow content promoting dangerous remedies or cures, regardless of who expresses it.

 After questions from Reuters on whether YouTube policies allowed for various videos, including a video of Trump’s briefing, a video parodying the president’s remarks and a video making the case for his suggestion named “Trump Is Hardly Wrong in Speculating About Light Therapy and Injected Disinfectant,” YouTube removed the last video.

-Facebook Inc did not immediately respond to questions about its handling of clips of Trump’s remarks or the discussions on their sites.
+Facebook Inc (FB.O) did not immediately respond to questions about its handling of clips of Trump’s remarks or the discussions on their sites.

 Social media sites have been under pressure to police health misinformation promoting the use of disinfectants like bleach to cure various issues, spread online by conspiracy theorists or in anti-vaccine and fringe alternative-medicine communities.